SlavaPere/SensorEffector/index.md

 -------------
 ### December 1, 2017

-I soldered my PCB to completion, with a succesful test on connectivity and attempted to run the raspberry PI but failed due to failure of connection to PC.
+I soldered my PCB to completion, with a FULLY succesful test on connectivity and attempted to run the raspberry PI but failed due to failure of connection to PC.
 Neither Putty or remote desktop connection worked.
 I attempted different raspberry Pis but the instructions did not work.
 Troubleshooting was also not succesful.

 ![Image of PCB](https://raw.githubusercontent.com/SlavaPere/SensorEffector/master/asdf.jpg)